Katherine Yelick: Awards and honors

 In 2017 Yelick was elected to both the National Academy of Engineering and to the American Academy of Arts and Sciences.
 The NAE award was "for software innovation and leadership in high-performance computing."
 The American Academy citation said that "her research enables use of new high-performance architectures and eases programming of applications with irregular communication patterns."
 The following year she was elected as a fellow of the American Association for the Advancement of Science.

 At the 2019 ACM/IEEE Supercomputing Conference SC19 Yelick was honored by HPCwire as their Editor’s Choice for Outstanding Leadership in HPC.

 National service

 Yelick serves on the executive committee for the Division on Engineering and Physical Sciences of the National Academies of Sciences, Engineering, and Medicine (NASEM).

 This Division provides independent and authoritative advice to the federal government and the nation on important science and technology policy issues in the areas of national security, space and aerospace, energy, infrastructure, manufacturing, materials, physics, astronomy, mathematics and operations research, information technology, and telecommunications.

-Yelick is the chair of the NASEM study committee on Post-Exascale Computing for the National Nuclear Security Administration.
+From 2021 to 2023, Yelick served as chair of the NASEM study committee on Post-Exascale Computing for the National Nuclear Security Administration.
 Congress requested this study in the 2021 National Defense Authorization Act, charging it with "reviewing the future of computing beyond exascale computing to meet national security needs at the National Nuclear Security Administration."